Dizziness & Vertigo

 References

-1. Hilton MP, Pinder DK (2014).
+1. PubMed Hilton MP, Pinder DK (2014).
 The Epley (canalith repositioning) manoeuvre for benign paroxysmal positional vertigo.
 Cochrane Database of Systematic Reviews, (12), CD003162.

-2. Li Y, Yang L, Dai C, Peng B (2022).
+2. PubMed Li Y, Yang L, Dai C, Peng B (2022).
 Proprioceptive cervicogenic dizziness: a narrative review of pathogenesis, diagnosis, and treatment.
 Journal of Clinical Medicine, 11(21), 6293.

-3. De Vestel C, Vereeck L, Reid SA, Van Rompaey V, Lemmens J, De Hertogh W (2022).
+3. PubMed De Vestel C, Vereeck L, Reid SA, Van Rompaey V, Lemmens J, De Hertogh W (2022).
 Therapeutic management of cervicogenic dizziness: a systematic review and meta-analysis.
 Journal of Manual and Manipulative Therapy, 30(5), 286–298.